cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 : array (major type 4)

-This tag provides a hint to decoders that the CBOR array (major type 4, a one-dimensional array) tagged by it has elements that are all of the same application type.
-The element type of the array is thus determined by the application type of the first array element.
-This can be used by implementations in strongly typed languages while decoding to create native homogeneous arrays of specific types instead of ordered lists.
+This tag identifies the classical CBOR array (a one-dimensional array) tagged by it as a homogeneous array, that is, it has elements that are all of the same application model data type.
+The element type of the array is thus determined by the application model data type of the first array element.

+This can be used in application data models that apply specific semantics to homogeneous arrays.
+Also, in certain cases, implementations in strongly typed languages may be able to create native homogeneous arrays of specific types instead of ordered lists while decoding.
 Which CBOR data items constitute elements of the same application type is specific to the application.
-However, type systems of programming languages have enough commonality that an application should be able to create portable homogeneous arrays.

 {{ex-homogeneous}} shows an example for a homogeneous array of booleans in C++ and CBOR.